sheethu9/Uber-Trip-Analysis/README.md

 Bookmarks, Tooltips, Slicers

-🔧 How to Use This Repo

-Clone the repo

-Import the .pbix file into Power BI Desktop

-Refresh data and configure slicers/bookmarks

-✉ Contact & Contributions

 If you have suggestions or would like to contribute to this project, feel free to raise an issue or submit a pull request!